Kgkkjjj/WebBrowser/README.md

 - **Close Tab** (Ctrl+W)
 - **Private Window** (Ctrl+Shift+N)

-Additional features include automatic spell checking, blocking of common tracking scripts, session restoration across launches and built-in pop-up blocking.
+Spell checking can be enabled if dictionaries are installed.
+OpenB also blocks common tracking scripts, restores sessions across launches and includes built-in pop-up blocking.

 Extensions are simple JavaScript files placed in `extensions/`.
 They are injected into every page when the browser starts.
 Use the **Extensions** button